abtion/guidelines/career_development/ladder.md

 #### simple
 -[ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code
 #### test-driven
+-[ ] Understands the cost of maintaining tests.
+Writes cost-effective tests.
 #### iterative
 #### communication
 #### respectful teammate